-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
-Disadvantaged pupils were particularly impacted.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health have been significantly impacted over previous academic years.
+Disadvantaged pupils have been particularly impacted.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are continuing to build on that approach with the activities detailed in this plan.
+We are continuing to build on that approach with the activities detailed in this plan and with the use of our Nurture room and SEMH team.